 Value creation is considered the primary function of a business.
-Creating value for the customers, it helps in selling product and services, while in terms of shareholders, it helps in an increase of stock prices, future availability of investment capital and other financial resources (Chemmanur, Loutskina & Tian, 2014).
+Creating value for the customers helps in selling products and services, while in terms of shareholders, it helps in an increase of stock prices, the future availability of investment capital and other financial resources (Chemmanur, Loutskina & Tian, 2014).
 In financial terms, increasing value in a company happens when the revenue is higher than the expenses of the company.
-The traditional ways of creating value and accessing organizational performance are no more productive in the modern world economy.
-Value creatin in today’s world is represented by the innovation, ideas, people, and the brand attributes (Chemmanur, Loutskina & Tian, 2014).
+The traditional ways of creating value and accessing organizational performance are no longer productive in the modern world economy.
+Value creation in today’s world is represented by innovation, ideas, people, and brand attributes (Chemmanur, Loutskina & Tian, 2014).

 The company being discussed here is Sears, which is an American chain of department stores.
 The company was founded in 1892 by Richard Warren Sears and Alvah Curtis Roebuck.
-It first started off as a mail ordering company and later in 1925 began opening retail stores in different cities of USA.
-Sears also have their own brands related to households, clothing, mens and women wear, electronics, bicycles, and many more.
+It first started off as a mail ordering company and later, in 1925, began opening retail stores in different cities of the USA.
+Sears also has its own brands related to assists, clothing, men’s and women’s wear, electronics, bicycles, and many more.
 Value creation has always been a core function of Sears.
-As the company is serving USA only and wants to expand its business internationally, it is important to consider that what value can be added to its products, which benefit the company and the customers at the same time.
+As the company is serving the USA only and wants to expand its business internationally, it is important to consider what value can be added to its products, which benefits the company and the customers at the same time.
 Sears has a lot of its own brands in the market, which are available at the Sears outlet as well as the other outlets.
-So, if the business expands globally it will give the leverage to the management to lower the cost of their brands because of the potential products they have in the product line (Dutta & Folta, 2016).
-Due to the reason that the company has a huge product range, it can also add value for the customers as the consumer is influenced by the choice of products.
+So, if the business expands globally, it will give the management leverage to lower the cost of their brands because of the potential products they have in the product line (Dutta & Folta, 2016).
+Because the company has a huge product range, it can also add value for the customers as the choice of products influences the consumer.

 International Level

-The response from the customers for a new department store outlet might be positive, because in this industry the customers always want a new brand name with a lower cost and price (Boulay et al., 2016).
-Department store industry is diverse and competitive, so is the response from the customers towards the companies in it.
-If Sears is choosing to start business on a global level, the customer response might be positive if Sears start of with low price and better service to maintain their position in the industry.
+The response from the customers to a new department store outlet might be positive because,, in this industry, customers always want a new brand name with a lower cost and pri,ce (Boulay et al., 2016).
+The department store industry is diverse and competitive, and so is the response from the customers towards the companies in it.
+If Sears chooses to start a business on a global level, the customer response might be positive if Sears start off with low prices and better service to maintain their position in the industry.

 Foreign Market

-As Sears has chosen to expand its operation on a global level and start business internationally, the company should consider entering UK as a foreign market.
-The reason of choosing UK is because alike USA, UK has a strong customer base, due to the large population and increased number of tourists in the country.
-According to the surveys in 2015, the results responded that there was 87% positive response from the customers to the new stores opened in London and affliated areas (Li, Qian & Yao, 2015).
-Sears should enter the UK market as a foreign new market, in the same industry as it is serving the USA customers.
-In an international business, when a company decides to expand its business in any foreign market, they identify the entry modes which are best suitable for the company (Li, Qian & Yao, 2015).
+As Sears has chosen to expand its operation on a global level and start business internationally, the company should consider entering the UK as a foreign market.
+The reason for choosing the UK is because, like the USA, the UK has a strong base, like a large population and an increased number of tourists.
+According to the surveys in 2015, the results responded that there was an 87% positive response from customers to the new stores opened in London and affiliated areas (Li, Qian & Yao, 2015).
+Sears should enter the UK market as a new foreign market, in the same industry as it is serving the USA customers.
+In an international business, when a company decides to expand its business in any foreign market, it identifies the entry modes which are best tailored it identifies they (Li, Qian & Yao, 2015).

 As for Sears, the best mode of entry into the UK market will be the intermediate mode, where they will use their parent company name to give out franchises to the local interested participants.
 It will be beneficial for the company, as the international business cannot be run smoothly by the parent company due to increased market and risks of the market.